 2. Children of non-parishioners*

 a.
 Children from families already enrolled

 Families registering late and families from outside our parish may need to be placed on a waiting list because of lack of space.

 *Non-parishioners families will be asked to produce a note signed by their pastor/DRE stating their reasons for wishing inclusion to the St. Fabian R.E.
 Program.

 Children’s Liturgy of the Word

-Children's Liturgy of the Word is celebrated during the 9:30 Sunday Mass.
+Children’s Liturgy of the Word will be celebrated during the 10:00 Sunday Mass once COVID restrictions are lifted.
 All families with small children are encouraged to be a part of this.
 It is an excellent way for young children to hear the Gospel proclaimed in words the can understand and appreciate.

 Contact the Music Ministry Department